NYU Internal Funding for Research

 Pilot/Seed Money Programs

 There are multiple sources of pilot/seed money funding within NYU for social work related research.
-These include (a) the McSilver Pilot Fund program, (b) the SSSW Office for Research Seed Money Program, (c) the University Research Challenge Fund, (d) the Humanities Initiative Grants-In-Aid program, (e) the Global Public Health Research Challenge Fund, and (f) the GIPH Research Affinity Group Network Challenge.
+These include (a) the Dean's Upstream Research Seed Fund Program, (b) the SSSW Office for Research Seed Money Program, (c) the University Research Challenge Fund, and (d) the Humanities Initiative Grants-In-Aid program.
 View the general NYU Webpage describing campus-wide available research funds.

 The SSSW Office for Research Seed Money Program

 The Silver School of Social Work (SSSW) Office for Research makes available each year research funds for faculty in the SSSW.
 The program provides funds for small-scale pilot research that facilitates the development of a faculty member’s research program.
-In addition, requests for "bridge" funding are considered.
-Applications for funds are considered once a year, due April 1, although exceptions are made if exceptional circumstances dictate (in the spirit of the NIH Rapid Response Grants, where the topic requires a rapid response to an event, such as a natural disaster).
+The proposal will be reviewed by a research advisory committee and the Office of the Associate Dean for Research in the SSSW.
 Maximum awards are typically $20,000.
+The due date for application submission is June 15, 2020, with an approval date of August 1, 2020 and the start date of September 1, 2020.
 View details of the program.

 The University Research Challenge Fund